juanpc2018/Linux-CPU-Frequency-vs.-Power-Settings/README.md

 Problem is the Show Sensor Legend Font size. </br>
 needs a good Global Font configuration outside System Monitor.</br>
 has presets. </br>
-very configurable, eye candy but does Not have all information </p>
+very configurable, eye candy but does Not have all information.</p>

 GKrellM System Monitor: </br>
 also Not all information, looks similar to OSX,</br>